 - University of Texas Southwestern Medical Center

 Hypertensive nephrosclerosis is a disorder that is usually associated with chronic hypertension.
 In addition to the level of blood pressure, it is clear that individual factors are involved.
-As an example, black patients have an approximate eight-fold elevation in the risk of hypertension-induced end-stage renal disease ; this increase in risk may persist even with "adequate" blood pressure control.
-Although low birth weight and bias in diagnosis based upon the patient's race may be involved, the recent recognition of an association between two independent sequence variants in the APOL1 gene on chromosome 22 and renal disease in African-Americans, including focal segmental glomerular sclerosis and hypertension-related end-stage renal disease, provides a much more likely pathophysiologic mechanism , and suggests that hypertensive nephrosclerosis in blacks and whites may be distinct diseases.
+As an example, black patients have an approximate eight-fold elevation in the risk of hypertension-induced end-stage renal disease (ESRD) ; this increase in risk may persist even with "adequate" blood pressure control.
+Although low birth weight and bias in diagnosis based upon the patient's race may be involved, the recent recognition of an association between two independent sequence variants in the APOL1 gene on chromosome 22 and renal disease in African Americans, including focal segmental glomerular sclerosis and hypertension-related ESRD, provides a much more likely pathophysiologic mechanism and suggests that hypertensive nephrosclerosis in blacks and whites may be distinct diseases.
 In addition, the histologic features of hypertensive nephrosclerosis may be observed in patients with normal blood pressure.
 (See "Epidemiology, classification, and pathogenesis of focal segmental glomerulosclerosis", section on 'FSGS in African Americans'.)

 Vascular disease — The vascular disease consists of intimal thickening and luminal narrowing of the large and small renal arteries and the glomerular arterioles.
 Two different processes appear to contribute to the development of the vascular lesions:

 ●A hypertrophic response to chronic hypertension that is manifested by medial hypertrophy and fibroblastic intimal thickening, leading to narrowing of the vascular lumen [4,5].
 This response is initially adaptive by minimizing the degree to which the rise in systemic pressure is transmitted to the arterioles and capillaries .

 ●The deposition of hyaline-like material (plasma protein constituents, such as inactive C3b, part of the third component of complement) into the damaged, more permeable arteriolar wall .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: